zeddify/XCord/README.md

 # XCord

 XCord is a Discord bot that interacts with Twitter.
-It fetches tweet information and media, and shares them in your Discord server.
-This bot uses proxies to avoid IP bans and fetches a new guest token periodically to ensure continued access to the Twitter API.
+It fetches tweet information and media, and shares them in your Discord server channel.

 ## Features